simonsmith/ejs-mate/README.md

 Express 4.x `layout`, `partial` and `block` template functions for the EJS template engine.

-Previously also offered `include` but you should use EJS 1.0.x's own method for that now.
+Previously also offered `include` but you should use EJS 1.0.x's own directive for that now.

 ## Installation